schiebermc/Game_AI/pong/README.md

 The do pretty well!

 One artifact of having four reversers playing together is that the ball can occasionally slow down to a near stop.
 This is expected, since the reverser player is always trying to reduce the velocity component along the direction parallel to their own movement.
+To make their games more interesting, and to test their abilities, I increased the rate of errant bounces.